 Although it has been used for some time to help treat concussions, as well as several other conditions, HBOT has been garnering more attention in recent years due to its positive impacts on patients, including some that are high profile.

-For instance, former New York Jets football legends Joe Namath and Curtis Martin, as well as other professional athletes, teamed up to talk about the benefits of HBOT among those who've sustained head injuries both on and off the field, encouraging more research on how our brains work and the damage caused by concussions.
+For instance, former New York Jets football legends Joe Namath and Curtis Martin, as well as other professional athletes, teamed up to talk about the benefits of HBOT among those who have sustained head injuries both on and off the field, encouraging more research on how our brains work and the damage caused by concussions.

 “We need to discover more about our brains.
 We need to find out how to heal them,” Namath stated to a crowd in Hauppauge, Long Island during an event for the Head Injury Association.
 “So, let’s stay strong and continue the efforts to healing the brain once it’s been injured.”

 Namath has led fundraising efforts for a study being conducted at Jupiter Medical Center, in Jupiter, Florida, looking at the effects of HBOT for post-concussion and mild TBI.
-The results of that study, led by Dr. Barry Miskin, are anticipated soon.

 Private hyperbaric centers, including Hyperbaric Medical Solutions (HMS), have been treating post-concussive syndrome and mild TBI for many years, with very good outcomes for athletes and veterans.
 Dr. Henry Prince, HMS's Chief Medical Officer, explained in a 2014 article by The American Legion, the country’s largest wartime veteran organization, “We don’t have large numbers yet, but almost 100% of those we have treated have had significant benefit from hyperbaric treatment.”
 Two former veterans treated at HMS for mild TBI and PTSD reported that, following their round of HBOT, they were finally able to "sleep through the night."